 Men who receive hormone therapy for prostate cancer may experience symptoms of hormone deprivation.
 This is because hormone therapy lowers levels of testosterone and other male sex hormones called androgens.
 Although hormone therapy helps treat the cancer, it causes the symptoms discussed below.

-Relieving side effects, also called symptom management, palliative care , or supportive care, is an important part of cancer care and treatment.
-Talk with your health care team about any symptoms you experience, including any new symptoms or a change in symptoms.
+Relieving side effects is an important part of cancer care and treatment.
+This is called symptom management, palliative care , or supportive care.
+Talk with your health care team if you experience any new symptoms or changes in symptoms.

 A lack of testosterone causes the following symptoms:

 - Thinning of the bones, called osteoporosis

 - Decreased libido, or desire for sex